 There are several types of oatmeal such as rolled oats, quick cooking oats, instant oats, oat flour, and steel-cut oats.
 All these types have similar nutritional values, but many times instant oatmeal has other ingredients added such as sugar.
 The only way to know if there are ‘extra’ ingredients is to read the ingredient label of the product.

 - Make oatmeal with calcium-rich milk instead of water.

-- Toss in raisins or dried cranberries and chopped walnuts.
+- Toss in raisins or dried cranberries and chopped nuts like walnuts or pecans.

 - Add fresh or frozen berries or other fruits like apples or bananas.